 Responsible AI in Protein Science

 Machine learning is transforming protein science, unlocking powerful technologies that will improve human and planetary health.
-To ensure these tools benefit everyone, we champion initiatives that foster safe and ethical research practices in our field.
+To ensure this benefits everyone, we champion initiatives that foster safe, ethical, and open research practices in our field.

 Our Commitment to Responsible AI

-We are proud to have developed leading software for protein structure prediction and design.
+We are proud to develop leading software for protein structure prediction and design.
 As tool builders, we also recognize our responsibility to create beneficial technologies that do not increase security risks.
 This is what we call Responsible AI.

 AI Safety Summit